bakamoridesu/CarND-LaneLines-P1/README.md

 ### 2. Potential shortcomings with the current pipeline

 The pipeline works fine for most parts of videos, but there are some issues:
-1. When the border casts a shadow line biases a little.
+1. When the border casts a shadow, line biases a little.

 ---